 Coping and support

-A diagnosis of Hurthle cell cancer can be challenging and frightening.
-With time you'll find strategies to help you manage the stress and anxiety of a cancer diagnosis.
-Until then, here are some ideas to help you cope:
+A diagnosis of Hurthle cell cancer can be challenging.
+Many people feel stressed and anxious.
+With time you'll find strategies to cope.
+Until then, here are some ideas that might help:

 - Find someone to talk with.
 You may feel comfortable discussing your feelings with a friend or family member, or you might prefer meeting with a formal support group.
 Support groups for the families of cancer survivors also are available.